VladPetrariu/WhatsTheScore-Preview/README.md

 **Status:** Coming soon to the App Store. iOS 16.5+, built in SwiftUI, backed by Firebase.

-> This is a public **preview repository** — a showcase of the app, with documentation and a curated set of source files.
+> This is a public **preview repository**, a showcase of the app, with documentation and a curated set of source files.
 The full source is kept private.

 ---